lucasvegi/Elixir-Refactorings/README.md

   Considering this example, to narrow the scope of `my_div/2`, we can perform the reverse refactoring, that is, `# After refactoring:` -> `# Before refactoring:`.

+* __Side-conditions:__
+  * When widening the scope of an anonymous function, the name and arity of the newly named function created in this refactoring (*e.g.*, `my_div/2`) must not conflict with the name of any other function already defined or imported by the refactored module.

+  * When widening the scope of an anonymous function, the anonymous function must not be a closure (*i.e.*, it must not access variables outside its scope).

 [▲ back to Index](#table-of-contents)
 ___